BLADE: Block-Sparse Attention Meets Step Distillation for Efficient Video Generation: Additional Experiments

-We conduct ablation studies on VBench-2.0 to validate the effectiveness of our key designs: the \textbf{Global Token (GT)} and the \textbf{Additive Mask (AM)}.
+We conduct ablation studies on VBench-2.0 to validate the effectiveness of our key designs: the \textbf{Global Token (G)} and the \textbf{Additive Mask (AM)}.
 As shown in Table~\ref{tab:ablation_asa}, our base model, ASA, already surpasses the baseline (0.539 vs. 0.534).
-Upon integrating the GT, the performance of our model, ASA-GT, significantly leaps to \textbf{0.569}.
+Upon integrating the GT, the performance of our model, ASA\_G, significantly leaps to \textbf{0.569}.
 This substantial gain underscores the critical role of GT in aggregating global spatio-temporal information.
-Furthermore, removing the AM from the full model (\textit{i.e.}, ASA-GT\_w/o\_AM) leads to a noticeable performance drop to 0.559, which confirms the necessity of AM in preserving model integrity under the sparse attention mechanism.
+Furthermore, removing the AM from the full model (\textit{i.e.}, ASA\_G\_w/o\_AM) leads to a noticeable performance drop to 0.559, which confirms the necessity of AM in preserving model integrity under the sparse attention mechanism.
 Collectively, these results demonstrate that both GT and AM are indispensable components, synergistically contributing to the superior performance of our final model.